alan-j-hu/alan-j-hu.github.io/content/writing/pattern-matching.md

 matching.
 [Agda](
 https://agda.readthedocs.io/en/v2.6.2.1/language/function-definitions.html)
 supports ML-style pattern matching over dependent types and codata types.
-Matching over depedent types can refine the types of other terms and rule out cases as unreachable.
+Matching over dependent types can refine the types of other terms and rule out cases as unreachable.
 Matching over codata types *defines* a potentially infinite computation by how to inspect it.
 For an algorithm to compile Agda's pattern matching, see [Cockx and Abel (2018)](